dattas/OctoPrint-DetailedProgress/README.md

 # OctoPrint-DetailedProgress

-A plugin that sends M117 commands to the printer to display the progress of the print job being currently streamed.
+A plugin that sends M117 (and optionally M73) commands to the printer to display the progress of the print job being currently streamed.
 The message to display can be configured (some placeholders included).
 ![Example ETA](https://i.imgur.com/ocBp152.jpg)
 ![Example ETL](https://i.imgur.com/oJiMm2p.jpg)
 ![Example Percent](https://i.imgur.com/McaCNsx.jpg)